OSGConnect/connectbook/examples/FreeSurfer/Introduction.md

 ## Overview

 [FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI scans of human brains.
-The OSG used to have a service called Fsurf, which is now discontinued.
-Instead we have community supported FreeSurfer container image and workflow.
+The OSG Connect service used to support a tool called Fsurf, which has been discontinued for security reasons.
+Today, we support the official FreeSurfer container image and workflow.
 Please see:

-* [https://github.com/pegasus-isi/freesurfer-osg-workflow](https://github.com/pegasus-isi/freesurfer-osg-workflow) - scroll down to see the documentaion on this page.
+* [https://github.com/pegasus-isi/freesurfer-osg-workflow](https://github.com/pegasus-isi/freesurfer-osg-workflow) - scroll down to see the documentation on this page.
 * Container image: `/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-freesurfer:latest` and defined at [https://github.com/opensciencegrid/osgvo-freesurfer](https://github.com/opensciencegrid/osgvo-freesurfer)

 ## Prerequisites

-To use the FreeSurfer on OSG, you need:
+To use the FreeSurfer Pegasus workflow on the OSPool, you need:

 * Your own FreeSurfer license file (see: [https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall#License](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall#License))
 * A regular OSG Connect account.

 ## Privacy and Confidentiality of Subjects

-In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing.
+In order to protect the privacy of your participants’ scans, users should only run only defaced and fully deidentified scans for processing.
+The OSG Connect service has no support for HIPPA or other 'private' data requirements.

 ## Getting Help

 For assistance or questions, please email the OSG Research Facilitation team  at [support@opensciencegrid.org](mailto:support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).

-## Acknowledging the OSG Consortium

-We gratefully request your acknowledgement of the OSG in publications benefiting from this service as described [here](https://support.opensciencegrid.org/support/solutions/articles/5000640421-acknowledging-the-open-science-grid).